Free-electron decoherence: Theory and applications: Free-electron spatial decoherence

 From Eqs.~(\ref{pandchibis}), the decoherence probability is found to be a symmetric function of spatial positions [$P(\rb,\rb')=P(\rb',\rb)$], while the phase is antisymmetric [$\chi(\rb,\rb')=-\chi(\rb',\rb)$].
 For $\rb=\rb'$, we have $\chi(\rb,\rb)=0$, while $\Gamma(\rb,\rb,\omega)$ coincides with the loss probability in electron energy-loss spectroscopy (EELS) \cite{paper149}.
 In addition, we also have $P(\rb,\rb)=0$, which implies that the interaction does not modify the diagonal of the density matrix.

-In the nonrecoil approximation here employed, $\Gamma(\rb,\rb',\omega)$ [and, consequently, also $P(\rb,\rb')$] is independent of the longitudinal electron wave function (along the e-beam direction) \cite{paper371}.
-Therefore, for simplicity, we consider a point-like electron (extremely compressed longitudinal wave function), which can be treated as a classical current ${\bf j}(\rb,\omega)=-e\,\zz\,\ee^{\ii \omega z/v}\delta(\Rb-\Rb')$, where $\Rb'$ denotes the transverse electron coodinates.
+In the nonrecoil approximation here employed, $\Gamma(\rb,\rb',\omega)$ [and, consequently, also $P(\rb,\rb')$] is independent of the longitudinal electron wavefunction (along the e-beam direction) \cite{paper371}.
+Therefore, for simplicity, we consider a point-like electron (extremely compressed longitudinal wavefunction), which can be treated as a classical current ${\bf j}(\rb,\omega)=-e\,\zz\,\ee^{\ii \omega z/v}\delta(\Rb-\Rb')$, where $\Rb'$ denotes the transverse electron coodinates.
 In addition, we evaluate $P(\rb,\rb',\omega)=P(\Rb,z,\Rb',z',\omega)$ at the same plane $z'=z$ for both paths, so we drop the dependence on $z$ for clarity.
 The field induced at a position $\rb$ by the current above is given by

 This result provides a clearer physical interpretation of $\Gamma(\Rb,\Rb',\omega)$, which represents the probability that two electrons at lateral positions $\Rb$ and $\Rb'$ exchange quanta of energy $\hbar\omega$.
 For clarity, we stress that we are considering single electrons throughout this work (i.e., low e-beam currents, as employed in electron microscopes), so $\Gamma(\Rb,\Rb',\omega)$ refers to different lateral positions of the same electron.
 We note that Eqs.~(\ref{practicalcalculation}) are suitable for numerical implementation (e.g., using boundary-element methods \cite{paper040}), enabling decoherence modeling in geometries where analytical approaches are unavailable.